 Other questions ask students to underline the errors in certain statements.

 We know that the language used in the history classroom can seem foreign to many students.
-Key terms that are common to those who hold a university degree are often alien to high school student.
+Key terms that are common to those who hold a university degree are often alien to the high school student.
 Yet to make progress in history students need to develop a detailed vocabulary which will allow them to make meaning of the topics they study.

 How can a student make sense of the Cold War without knowing what the terms ‘capitalism’, ‘communism’ and ‘containment’ mean?
 How can anyone really get the American West without knowing what ‘Manifest Destiny’ means?
 Who can really understand Anglo Saxon and Norman England without grasping what ‘feudalism’ is?